 So are Colt Socom barrels more accurate than the average bore?
 Most likely, they are.
 Is it because Colt Magic?
 No. I mean, it could be, I don’t work there but I wouldn’t bet money on it.
 As a byproduct of the design, the SOCOM is an HBAR by another name.
 The increase in material is a direct increase in material strength and it likely benefits from superior barrel harmonics over its Gov’t profile sibling.
 Consider a medium profile as a good compromise on mechanical accuracy vs weight.
 Consider HBAR profiles for pure mechanical accuracy.
 While barrel diameter doesn’t guarantee accuracy (for example, a poorly cut crown can undo all the benefits of a stiff barrel), they do add an element of consistency to your barrels harmonics and suppressed some negative effects of heating up and cooling down.

-If you are looking for a Colt HBAR, Brownells has them available here.
+If you are looking for a Colt SOCOM, Brownells has them available here.

-I would like to recognize the book Modern Advancements in Long Range Shooting Vol. II as an excellent resource to understanding barrel behavior.
+I would like to recognize the book Modern Advancements in Long Range Shooting Vol. II as an excellent resource for understanding barrel behavior.